 If you find yourself feeling a bit low at all then maybe you should consider eating some fish or sea food or keep eating chicken two or three times a week for a month or so before trying to give up meat permanently.
 You can reduce your chicken and/or fish intake slowly over a period of time that suits YOU.
 This will act like a kind of 'transition diet' where you'll slowly phase meat out over time.
 This allows you to adjust physically, mentally and emotionally at a pace that is right for YOU and YOUR body.
 It will happen naturally if you truly want to give up eating meat, and, it can happen quickly or at a slower rate depending on you, your life, present diet, mental attitude etc. etc.

-The vegetarian meal plans that follow are just ideas to help you get started based on what I've eaten over the years and what my kids eat now.
-Make it up and mix it up as you please...
+The vegetarian meal plans that follow are just ideas to help you get started based on what I've eaten over the years and what my kids and I eat now.
+Some of these are healthier than others so make it up and mix it up as you please...

 Note: Always check the food label to be certain that everything is indeed vegetarian.
 In the UK look for the little green 'V' or V